2014 South Napa earthquake: Earthquake warning

-An experimental earthquake warning system being developed by the Berkeley Seismological Laboratory issued a warning upon detecting the P-waves five seconds before the slower, more destructive S-waves arrived in Berkeley.
+An experimental earthquake warning system being developed by the Berkeley Seismological Laboratory issued a warning upon detecting the P waves five seconds before the slower, more destructive S waves arrived in Berkeley.
 Initially this was reported to be a 10-second warning in Berkeley, but revised information indicates only a 5-second warning was provided.
-This means the S-waves had already arrived in Napa and Vallejo when the warning was issued.
+This means the S waves had already arrived in Napa and Vallejo when the warning was issued.

-Seismic Warning Systems, Inc., a private earthquake warning company based in Scotts Valley, CA, had installed on-site warning systems at five fire stations in Vallejo in 2002 and 2003.
-These systems commanded the bay doors to open at these fire stations between 1.7 and 2.4 seconds before the S-waves arrived at each fire station.
+Seismic Warning Systems, Inc., a private earthquake warning company based in Scotts Valley, California, had installed on-site warning systems at five fire stations in Vallejo in 2002 and 2003.
+These systems commanded the bay doors to open at these fire stations between 1.7 and 2.4 seconds before the S waves arrived at each fire station.

 Earthquake warning systems could potentially give people time to take cover in the event of a quake, preventing injuries caused by falling debris, automatically stopping trains or shutting off gas lines.
 The system being developed at the Berkeley Seismological Laboratory (called ShakeAlert) in conjunction with the United States Geological Survey, the California Institute of Technology and the University of Washington, will eventually cover the entire West Coast.
 The system would cost $80 million in funding to run for five years in California, or $120 million for the whole West Coast.
 In December 2014, United States Congress approved a $5 million allocation as part of the Consolidated Appropriations Act, 2014 in order to expand funding for development of the system.